-1. Use a three-letter month abbreviation (e.g., Jan, Feb, Mar).

-- 2. Use ante meridiem/post meridiem time (AM/PM). - 3.
-List the violator's name in last name, first name, middle name format (i.e., Bradshaw, Johnathan William). - 4.
-Include the individual's race and sex. - 5.
-Abbreviate the vehicle make using the first four letters of the manufacturer's name (e.g., FORD, CHEV, HOND, HYUN).
+- Use a three-letter month abbreviation (e.g., Jan, Feb, Mar). - Use ante meridiem/post meridiem time (AM/PM). - List the violator's name in last name, first name, and middle name format (i.e., Bradshaw, Johnathan William). - Include the individual's race and sex. - Abbreviate the vehicle make by using the first four letters of the manufacturer's name (e.g., FORD, CHEV, HOND, HYUN).
 The exceptions to this rule are Mercury and Mercedes.
-In this case, Mercury vehicles are abbreviated MERC and Mercedes vehicles are abbreviated MERZ. - 6.
-Enter the "RFS Code" (reason code) for the stop and the approximate duration of the stop.
-Below are the RFS categories: - a.
-0001 BOLO/LOOKOUT - b.
-0002 Call for service - c.
-0003 Information obtained from law enforcement officer - d.
-0004 Observed a weapon - e.
-0005 Response to Crash - f.
-0006 Suspicion of non-traffic criminal activity (self-initiated) - g.
-0007 Traffic violation: Observed moving violation - h.
-0008 Traffic violation: Observed equipment violation
+In this case, Mercury vehicles are abbreviated MERC, and Mercedes vehicles are abbreviated MERZ. - Enter the "RFS Code" (reason code) for the stop and the approximate duration of the stop.
+Below are the RFS categories: - o 0001 BOLO/LOOKOUT - o 0002 Call for service - o 0003 Information obtained from law enforcement officer - 0004 Observed a weapon - o 0005 Response to Crash - 0006 Suspicion of non-traffic criminal activity (self-initiated) - o 007 Traffic violation: Observed moving violation - o 0008 Traffic violation: Observed equipment violation

-NOTE: Codes are used to differentiate the reason for the stop, not what you may have observed because of the stop.
+Note: Codes are used to differentiate the reason for the stop, not what you may have observed because of the stop.
+Traffic Stops will be discussed in Lesson 12.3.

 When issuing a written warning, write "WARNING" in bold letters across the spaces provided for the fine.
+When using the e-citation application, there is a box that will need to be checked for a warning.

 When issuing an NOI for a moving violation, there is a space for the violator to sign, though signing it is not required if the violator refuses to sign.
-In this case, write the word "refused" in the space provided and give the violator the C copy along with their driver's license, registration, and other documents.
+In this case, write the word "refused" in the space provided and give the violator the printed copy (e-citation applicator) or the C copy (NOI Booklet) along with their driver's license, registration, and other documents.
 Signing is not an admission of guilt but an acknowledgment of receipt of the ticket.